Fossj117/fossj117.github.io/_posts/2026-09-03-marketplace-stories.md

 * "This was a gift and only used 2 or 3 times"
 * "Upgrading to a newer version but this still works great!"

-There's an element of honesty in these micro stories: they are little windows into some aspect of a seller's personality or recent life events: the seller is forgetful, or careless, or busy, or a dabbler; they're sentimental (or not), or making some life changes, or investing in their hobby; they have recently lost a parent.
+There's a charming honesty in these micro stories: they are little windows into some aspect of a seller's personality or recent life events: the seller is forgetful, or careless, or busy, or a dabbler; they're sentimental (or not), or making some life changes, or investing in their hobby; they have recently lost a parent.
 And so on.

 Sometimes, the story behind a marketplace post is so irrepressible that it pushes through a seller's best efforts at impersonal commercial language.
 The briefly-used engagement ring is an recurring find of this sort: